 Muscle contractions during exercise can be divided into three categories; isotonic (meaning same tension throughout the contraction), isometric (meaning same tension), also known as a static contraction and isokinetic muscle contractions which are performed with a constant speed throughout the movement.
 Here we explain these in more detail including in which types of exercise they occur.

-Within skeletal muscle there are three types of fiber.
+Within skeletal muscles there are three types of fibre.
 Type one (I), type two A (IIa) and type two B (IIb).
-Each fiber types has different qualities in the way they perform and how quickly they fatigue.
+Each fibre types has different qualities in the way they perform and how quickly they fatigue.